 Common myths surrounding dementia

-Dementia now affects around 850,000 people in the UK.
-However, despite the fact that dementia is set to be the 21st century’s biggest killer, there are still many myths surrounding the illness and what exactly is means for those it affects.
+Dementia now affects around 900,000 people in the UK.
+However, despite the fact that dementia is set to be the 21st century’s biggest killer, there are still many myths surrounding the illness and what exactly it means for those it affects.
 As a dementia care provider at our dedicated Memory Lane communities, we feel it is important to share five common dementia related myths, aiming to raise awareness and dispel confusion.

 1.Alzheimer's disease and dementia are the same